 As we have spoken with lawyers and activists working in different countries over the last two years, some of them said, “I would like to develop HRiC in my country.”
 In order to explore each country’s need for HRiC, these people—usually mothers—have taken on the role of Political Activism Coordinator for their country, a hub and catalyst for grass-roots political activism for the recognition of human rights in maternity care.
 In those countries where there are lawyers working on this issue, some of them have become Legal Advocacy Coordinators.
 Some of these lawyers have formed national legal organizations, like Elizabeth Prochaska’s Birthrights UK, and Indra Lusero’s Birth Rights Bar Association in the U.S.

 The first task that our Coordinators are taking on together for HRiC is the construction of country-page for our world map.
 Our website manager and World Mapping Coordinator Amy Rae Zimmerman was brought in to help develop a world map in which viewers can click on any country where HRiC has coordinators and view information pertaining to that nation.
-We are calling it the ‘World Mapping Project’ and we are looking at a variety of maternity care factors around the world, country by country, and providing that information in both English & Native languages on our website.
+We are calling it the ‘World Mapping Project’ and we are looking at a variety of maternity care factors around the world, country by country, and providing that information in both English & local languages on our website.
 These pages will contain information on a variety of maternity care factors in each nation, including (but not limited to):

 - Statistics on maternity care, outcomes and interventions

 - The history, development, and economics of the maternity care system

 - How most women are supported in childbirth in that country

 - The use of cesarean including VBAC & Breech options